jsonzilla/UTL/docs/blog/map_macro_reflection.md

 F(a), F(b), F(c), F(d)
 ```

-A rather nice explanation of how to implement such macro can be found in [this repo](https://github.com/swansontec/map-macro), but for our purposes it can be summed up as "30 lines of smart preprocessor recursion".
+The implementation of this macro is attached at the [end](#map-macro-implementation), a rather nice explanation of how it works can be found in [this repo](https://github.com/swansontec/map-macro).

-A much more interesting question is **how can we use it**.
-While its general uses for codegen are surely interesting, what I think deserves a separate mention is how it can be used to implement trivially simple reflection for both `enum`'s and `struct`'s.
+Now, one could spend plenty of time figuring out all the preprocessor magic behind the macro, but what I believe is a more important question is: **"What does this give us?"**.
+From my perspective — an almost perfect tool to implement codegen macros for reflection.

 ## `enum` reflection